aarongustafson/aaron-gustafson.com/src/posts/2019-02-22-jack-johnson-trolled-for-his-shot-at-equality-and-inspired-future-generations-of-black-athlete-activists.md

 [^1]: They apparently offered him $120,000, which in today’s dollars would be well over $3 million.

-Oddly, as World Heavyweight Champion, Johnson stuck to the script and refused to fight fellow black boxers.
-Allegedly he did so because he could make more money fighting white boxers, but, regardless of the reason, this decision was incredibly offensive to the black community.
-And when he did finally agree to fight another black boxer in 1913, he didn’t give the title shot to the then-current World Colored Heavyweight Champion[ Sam Langford](https://wikipedia.org/wiki/Sam_Langford).
-Instead, he agreed to fight [Battling Jim Johnson](https://wikipedia.org/wiki/Jim_Johnson_(boxer)), a lesser boxer who had lost repeatedly to the various black heavyweights who had reigned from the time Jack Johnson earned the world heavyweight title.
+Oddly, as World Heavyweight Champion, Johnson stuck to the script and refused to fight fellow Black boxers.
+Allegedly he did so because he could make more money fighting white boxers, but, regardless of the reason, this decision was incredibly offensive to the Black community.
+And when he did finally agree to fight another Black boxer in 1913, he didn’t give the title shot to the then-current World Colored Heavyweight Champion[ Sam Langford](https://wikipedia.org/wiki/Sam_Langford).
+Instead, he agreed to fight [Battling Jim Johnson](https://wikipedia.org/wiki/Jim_Johnson_(boxer)), a lesser boxer who had lost repeatedly to the various Black heavyweights who had reigned from the time Jack Johnson earned the world heavyweight title.

 Despite his holding of the "color line" when it came to boxing, Johnson had no issues crossing it in his private life.
-[Having had his heart broken by two black women, he switched to dating white women](https://www.pbs.org/kenburns/unforgivable-blackness/women) and married a few of them too.
+[Having had his heart broken by two Black women, he switched to dating white women](https://www.pbs.org/kenburns/unforgivable-Blackness/women) and married a few of them too.
 This was hugely irritating to the white institutions of power that just couldn’t seem to keep him down.
 Add this to the fact that he was also earning a ton of money from his fights, endorsement, etc. and the white establishment became convinced they needed to take him down by any means necessary.

 They decided to use the Mann Act—which was written to counter white slavery—against him.
 There was a clause in the law that prohibited "transporting women across state lines for immoral purposes".
 Since interracial relationships were considered "immoral," Johnson was arrested in 1912 while traveling with his then-girlfriend (and future second wife) Lucille Cameron.
 When that case fell apart, they arrested him a second time and convinced Belle Schreiber, another woman who he had been involved with for several years, to testify against him.
 He was convicted by an all-white jury in 1913, despite the fact that the incidents used to convict him predated passage of the Mann Act.

-Aware of the motivations behind this move, Johnson skipped bail and fled to Canada by posing as a black baseball player.
+Aware of the motivations behind this move, Johnson skipped bail and fled to Canada by posing as a Black baseball player.
 There, he reunited with Cameron and the two of them set off for France.
 For the next seven years, they lived in exile in Europe, Mexico, and South America.
 In 1920, he returned to the U.S. and turned himself in to authorities.
 He served about 9 months of his sentence in Leavenworth before being released.
 He was posthumously pardoned for his obviously racially-motivated conviction by President Trump in 2018.

-It’s doubtful that Johnson would consider himself part of the resistance or an activist, but his unwillingness to settle for what he was given as a black man in early 20th Century America became an example for future athletes to use their visibility to agitate for change.
+It’s doubtful that Johnson would consider himself part of the resistance or an activist, but his unwillingness to settle for what he was given as a Black man in early 20th Century America became an example for future athletes to use their visibility to agitate for change.

 <hr>